Room by Room

 Use layered softer light

-Lamp light and warm evening light usually support rest better than harsh overhead glare.
+Lamp light and warm evening light support rest better than harsh overhead glare.

 5